serpo-dev/wea4chan-rtl-antd/README.md

 # wea4chan

-Weather for nyans...
+Weather forecast for nyans...
 That's a joke.
-The application is just my training project where I have tried `react-testing-library` for the first time.
+This is my training project where I tested`react-testing-library`.
 This app uses the external API of `open-meteo.com`.

-If you want to review my project and give me a feedback, please write on my email (`sergey.potapov.2002@mail.ru`) or telegram (`yphwd`).
+If you want to review my project and give a feedback, please write on my email (`sergey.potapov.2002@mail.ru`) or telegram (`yphwd`).
 Thanks for visiting!

 ## Installation